m3o/m3o/app/README.md

-# M3O Home
+# M3O App

 The home for apps, functions and more

 ## Overview

-The M3O Home app is a single entrypoint for apps, functions and more hosted on the M3O platform.
+The M3O app is a single entrypoint for apps, functions and more hosted on the M3O platform.
 It acts as a launcher for other apps and functions that are UI based.

 Supported features: